 7. Dividends paid or recommended

-The Directors do not recommend the payment of a dividend and no amount has been paid or declared by way of a dividend to the date of this report.
+The Directors do not recommend the payment of a dividend and no amount has been paid or declared by way of a dividend to the date of this report (Year ended 31 December 2017: Nil).

 8. Likely developments